ArmanoMerdzic/ArmanoMerdzic/README.md

 ### What I'm Working On

-I'm currently in my fourth year of studies, and I have completed a diverse range of courses throughout my college career.
-I have participated in many competitions, seminars, and extracurricular activities.
+I have completed my studies and I am currently looking for opportunities as a C++ engineer, with a focus on algorithm optimization, parallelization, and writing clean, efficient code.
+I’m open to relocation and excited about the chance to collaborate with creative teams.
 Most of my achievements can be seen on my LinkedIn profile.
 ### Keywords
 `C++  C  C#  Java JavaScript Bash  Assembly `
 `Qt  WinForms  WPF  Swing  Spring  Pistache  Node.js  React  Angular  JWT  MaterialUI  Tailwind  HTML5  CSS  `